Hungarian Citizenship Through a Parent

 Step 1: Prepare your documents

 Gather all vital records for yourself and your parent — birth certificates, marriage certificates (where applicable), and death certificates for deceased ancestors.
 Obtain apostilles on all US-issued documents.
-Commission OFFI-certified Hungarian translations for every US document.
+Commission certified Hungarian translations for every US document.
 Obtain Hungarian vital records (anyakönyvi kivonat) for the qualifying Hungarian ancestor from the Hungarian civil registry.
-Order your FBI background check last, as it is time-sensitive.
+Do not order an FBI background check unless your post asks for one — it is not a mandatory attachment.

 Step 3: Consulate appointment

-At your appointment, you submit the complete document package, undergo the conversational Hungarian interview, and write the handwritten önéletrajz (autobiographical CV) in Hungarian on site.
+At your appointment, you submit the complete document package — including the handwritten önéletrajz (autobiographical CV) in Hungarian, which under §3(9) of Decree 125/1993 must already be written in your own hand on the prescribed application form before you arrive, and is required of adult (nagykorú) applicants unless waived on medical grounds.
+New York turns away applicants who come without it pre-filled.
+You also undergo the conversational Hungarian interview at this appointment.
 The consulate officer reviews your file for completeness and forwards it to the Ministry of Interior in Budapest for review.
 If your parent is applying simultaneously, they attend a separate appointment (which may be scheduled on the same day or on a different date).

 Step 4: Budapest Ministry review

 The Hungarian Ministry of the Interior (Belügyminisztérium) in Budapest reviews your application.
-This review phase takes the majority of the total processing time — 6–18 months from submission.
+This review phase takes the majority of the total elapsed time.
+What the law fixes is a deadline, not a duration: §17(2) of Act LV of 1993 gives the Minister three months to submit the application to the President of the Republic, extendable once by three months under §17(4), and time spent on document requests, suspension, specialist-authority review or inter-agency record retrieval is excluded from that clock (§17(5)).
+Hungary publishes no end-to-end figure.
 You do not need to take any action during this period unless the Ministry requests additional documents.
 The consulate forwards any requests for supplementary information.

 Step 5: Fogadalom (citizenship oath ceremony)